2003 Tuzla Island conflict: Events

 On September 9, 2003, Russians began construction of a causeway from the Taman Peninsula in Krasnodar Krai towards Tuzla Island.
-The work began rapidly, without notice, with up to 180 dump-truck loads of earth an hour being dropped into the sea.
+The work began rapidly, without notice, with up to 180 dump truck loads of earth an hour being dropped into the sea.

 There were several stories regarding what entity in Russia authorised the construction.
-One had it that a local self-government body of the Kuban Cossacks authorised construction to reduce salt water flow to Taman Bay, to thus improve conditions for certain species of fish.
+One had it that a local self-government body of the Kuban Cossacks authorised construction to reduce saltwater flow to Taman Bay, to thus improve conditions for certain species of fish.
 According to this story, many Kuban Cossack activists were among the construction workers.
 Kyiv newspaper Zerkalo Nedeli suggested that it was supported by local Crimean and Russian businessmen and Ukrainian Communist politician Leonid Hrach to convince Ukraine and Russia to build a bridge over Kerch Strait to facilitate trade.
 Officials in Krasnodar Krai said they were just rebuilding the pre-1925 land connection, to protect their coastal area from flooding.
 The central government in Moscow likewise said it was to prevent erosion of the coast.

 Romanian-American political analyst Vladimir Socor claimed that the construction was by Russia's Ministry of Emergency Situations.
 He said that Russian president Vladimir Putin personally ordered and oversaw the construction, with the purpose of connecting Russia to Tuzla Island, making it part of the Russian mainland.
 He said that Russia was attempting to seize control of the strait's main shipping channel from Ukraine.

 The Ukrainian government responded by deploying border troops of the Simferopol Detachment on the island.
-Prime Minister Viktor Yanukovych said, "Tuzla is an integral part of Ukrainian territory".
+Prime Minister Viktor Yanukovych said, "Tuzla is an integral part of Ukrainian territory."
 Deputy Prime minister Mykola Azarov later said that the Ukrainian government would spend "whatever amount necessary" to defend its national interest following the allocation of 5.5 million hryvnia to increase border security on Tuzla.

 On October 21, 2003, the Russian tugboat Truzhenik crossed the border to photograph and film border posts and defences on the island and was detained by the Border Service of Ukraine.
 The Ukrainians released the tugboat after armed Russian coastal guard boats arrived.

 On October 23, 2003, the Verkhovna Rada issued a resolution "to eliminate a threat to the territorial integrity of Ukraine that appeared as a result of dam construction by the Russian Federation in the strait of Kerch".
 A provisional special parliamentary commission was created to investigate the case more thoroughly.

 On October 30–31, 2003, talks started between Ukraine and Russia in order to deflate the crisis.
 President Kuchma ended the confrontation through an undeclared compromise, accepting terms disadvantageous to Ukraine, in return for Russian authorities halting construction of the causeway and accepting the continuation of Ukrainian sovereignty over the strait's navigable channel.